Causal discovery in heavy-tailed models: Causal discovery using extremes

 Our goal is to recover the causal order of a heavy-tailed linear SCM over $p$ variables (as defined in Section~\ref{subsec:setup}) by observing $n$ i.i.d. copies of the random vector $X\in\mathbb{R}^p$.
 Given a DAG $G = (V, E)$, a permutation $\pi: \oneto{p} \rightarrow \oneto{p}$ is said to be a \emph{causal order} (or \emph{topological order}) of $G$ if $\pi(i) < \pi(j)$ for all $i$ and $j$ such that $i\in \an(j, G)$.
 We denote by $\Pi_{G}$ the set of all causal orders of $G$.
 For a permutation $\pi$ we sometimes use the notation $\pi = \left(\pi(1), \dots, \pi(p)\right)$.

 A given causal order $\pi$ does not specify a unique DAG.
 As an example, the causal order $\pi = (1, 2)$ comprises two DAGs: one where there is a directed edge between node 1 and node 2, and one where the two nodes are unconnected.
 On the other hand, there can be several causal orders for a given DAG.
-For example, a fully disconnected DAG satisfies any causal order.
+For example, a fully-disconnected DAG satisfies any causal order.
 However, even if the causal order does not identify a unique DAG, it still conveys important information.
 In particular, each causal order defines a class of DAGs that agree with respect to the non-ancestral relations.
-Therefore, once a causal order is available, one can estimate the complete DAG by using regularized regression methods \citep[e.g.,][]{Buehlmann2014annals, shimizu2011directlingam}.
+Therefore, once a causal order is available, one can estimate the complete DAG by using regularised regression methods.
+This idea has been exploited, e.g., by~\citet{shimizu2011directlingam} and~\citet{Buehlmann2014annals}.
+In addition, \citet{Buehlmann2014annals} and~\citet{peters2015structural} argue that knowledge of a causal order is useful \emph{per se}.
+In fact, given a correct causal order, one can construct a fully-connected DAG that describes interventional distribution across the variables.

 For any heavy-tailed linear SCM and induced DAG $G = (V, E)$, we define the matrix $\G\in\mathbb{R}^{p\times p}$ with entries $\G_{ij}$, the causal tail coefficients between all pairs of variables $X_i$ and $X_j$, $i,j\in V$; see Definition~\ref{def:gamma}.
 Theorem~\ref{thm:6cases} tells us how the entries of $\Gamma$ encode the causal relationships between the random variables of the SCM.
 To recover the causal order of the DAG $G$, we propose the algorithm named \emph{extremal ancestral search} (EASE).